adrianwclement/call-your-mom/README.md

 A SwiftUI iOS app that gamifies calling people you care about (Tamagotchi + call logging + mini-game).

+## Dependencies

+No third-party libraries need to be installed for this project.
+The app uses Apple system frameworks that ship with Xcode/iOS SDK:

+- SwiftUI / UIKit
+- Foundation / Combine
+- Contacts / ContactsUI
+- UserNotifications
+- AVFoundation
+- CallKit

+Required local tools:

+- macOS with Xcode installed.
+- An iOS Simulator or an iPhone/iOS device.
+- An Apple Developer account or personal development team configured in Xcode for device builds.

+There is no `Package.swift`, `Podfile`, or `Cartfile`; dependency managers such as Swift Package Manager, CocoaPods, and Carthage are not required.

 ## Quick Start

 1. Open project: